-1. Press the [CLAR] switch (#60).
+Press the [CLAR] switch.
 The Red LED imbedded in the switch will light up, and "CLAR" will appear in the display.
-The [CLAR/VFO-B] knob (#84) will now be enabled for offset tuning of the transmitter.
+The [CLAR/VFO-B] knob will now be enabled for offset tuning of the transmitter.

-O Please verify that the lamp to the right of the [CLAR/VFO-B] knob is not lit up in Orange.
+Please verify that the lamp to the right of the [CLAR/VFO-B] knob is not lit up in Orange.
 If so, this indicates that this knob is currently engaged for VFO-B tuning.
-If the Orange lamp is lit, press the [A/B] switch (#88), then press the [CLAR] switch, to engage Clarifier operation.
+If the Orange lamp is lit, press the [A/B] switch, then press the [CLAR] switch, to engage Clarifier operation.

-- O The Clarifier is frequently used for receiver offset tuning.
-However, for DX pile-ups where the DX station is using a split of less than 10 kHz, the TX Clarifier function is usually the quickest way to set the transmitter to the desired offset frequency. - 2.
-Press the [TX] switch (#66), located above and to the right of the [CLAR/VFO-B] knob.
-The "TX" notation will appear on the frequency display to the left of the main frequency. - 3.
+The Clarifier is frequently used for receiver offset tuning.
+However, for DX pile-ups where the DX station is using a split of less than 10 kHz, the TX Clarifier function is usually the quickest way to set the transmitter to the desired offset frequency.

+- 2. Press the [BAND/ MHz TX] switch, located above and to the right of the [CLAR/VFO-B] knob.
+The "CLAR" and "TX" notation will appear in the display. - 3.
 Rotate the [CLAR/VFO-B] knob to set the desired transmitter offset.
-A maximum split of $\pm$ 9.999 kHz may be set.
+A maximum split of ± 9.999 kHz may be set.

-To disengage the transmit Clarifier temporarily, press the [TX] switch once more.
-The "TX" indication will disappear from the frequency display area.
+To disengage the transmit Clarifier temporarily, press the [BAND/MHz TX] switch once more.
+The "TX" indication will disappear from the display.